markmap/markmap-vscode/README.md

 ## Features

-- Preview `.mm.md` files as markmap
+- Preview markdown files as markmap
-- Edit `.mm.md` files in a text editor and the markmap will update on the fly
+- Edit markdown files in a text editor and the markmap will update on the fly

 <img width="1014" alt="markmap" src="https://user-images.githubusercontent.com/3139113/97068999-5f9e8480-15ff-11eb-8222-43d26cecade5.png">